-While there are plenty of great things to do in Dublin, it’s easy to get stuck in the pubs drinking Guinness and forget to get out and see the rest of Ireland.
-Luckily, some of the best sights in Ireland can be seen on day trips from Dublin.
+While there are plenty of great things to do in Dublin, it’s easy to get stuck in the pubs drinking Guinness and forget to get out and see the rest of the country.
+Luckily, you don’t have to go very far to see Ireland’s top attractions – many can be visited as day trips from Dublin.

-Renting a car is a great option to take day trips from Dublin as the roads are scenic and easy to drive on.
-However they do drive on the left side of the road, so if you aren’t comfortable with that or want a more economical option, they exist.
+One thing to know about driving in Ireland is that they drive on the left side of the road, so if you aren’t comfortable with that or want a more economical option, check these out.

 Dublin has an excellent public transportation network of trains and buses to other parts of the country.
 Check the Bus Eireann website to see the bus timetables and book online.
 I took the bus throughout Ireland and it was super easy.
 They even have free wi-fi on board!
 Ireland also has an extensive railway system, which is a lovely, relaxing way to get around the country and take in the scenery.